Charlene, Walla Walla, WA

 Charlene's physician referred her to Dr. Titus, a cardiologist in Walla Walla, WA who determined that she needed valve replacement surgery.
 A simple phone call to Dr. Molloy in Portland, OR led to a prompt evaluation and then heart surgery.
 Dr. Molloy was able to perform a minimally-invasive robotic heart surgery which helped Charlene return home from the hospital more quickly than a standard open heart procedure.

-As Charlene heads home to Walla Walla she can rest easy knowing that the coordination of care from the Northwest Regional Heart Center will be there for her follow-up and future care.
+As Charlene heads home to Walla Walla she can rest easy knowing that the coordination of care from the Northwest Regional Heart and Vascular will be there for her follow-up and future care.

 Lewis Coleman, Portland, OR

-Lewis Coleman - Northwest Regional Heart Center PatientLewis Coleman - Northwest Regional Heart Center Patient
+Lewis Coleman - Northwest Regional Heart and Vascular PatientLewis Coleman - Northwest Regional Heart and Vascular Patient

-Lewis Coleman chose Dr. Thomas Molloy and the Northwest Regional Heart Center for his robotic heart surgery.
+Lewis Coleman chose Dr. Thomas Molloy and Northwest Regional Heart and Vascular for his robotic heart surgery.
 Today his quality of life has drastically improved and he credits Dr. Molloy and his team for that change.

-Lewis chose the Dr. Tom Molloy and the Northwest Regional Heart Center because they took the time to listen to him, discuss his concerns and advise him on the best course of treatment.
+Lewis chose Dr. Tom Molloy and the Northwest Regional Heart and Vascular because they took the time to listen to him, discuss his concerns and advise him on the best course of treatment.
 In the end Lewis and Dr. Molloy chose robotic heart surgery because of the benefits of the minimally invasive approach.

 Just a few days after surgery Lewis was feeling much better than before the surgery.
 Today he is headed back to work and is feeling 20 years younger.